johnwriting/writing/content/the_view.md

 When he got up, he walked over to the mailbox and opened it.
 A dozen postcards lined the inside, postmarked from all different states, with ink bleeding down their fronts.
 Andy reached into his back pocket and pulled out a yellow postcard with a picture of their home covering the first two-thirds.

 Greetings from Capitol Hill!
 We don’t do too many hikes, but this one sure was a wild ride!
-- Andy and Rachel
+- Andy and Rachael

 He slid the card into the mailbox and closed it.

 He walked over to the edge of the summit and took in the view.
 The cars were ants now, and he couldn’t hear them.
 He took a long breath through his nose and reveled in the mountain air.
 From here, he could see everything: nearby farms, Mount Rainier, even the Space Needle if he looked past the haze.
 The world was a lot bigger from high up.

 His thoughts wandered.
-He walked back through his day, to this morning at the breakfast table, to waking up next to Rachel.
+He walked back through his day, to this morning at the breakfast table, to waking up next to Rachael.
 He jumped back to two years ago, when he was single and getting drunk on Thursdays with strangers.
 He watched the faces of past relationships whiz by, all the joys and hardships, all the sex and tensions.
 Up here, he could see how rich his life had been, and how boundless he could be if he chose.

 He reached for his ear and pulled the lilac to his nose.
 It smelled beautifully.
 But he could only remember the scent of three of four other flowers—was this lilac so much better?
 Countless other species hid in the wilderness beneath him.
 More mountains, too, waited in the distance, some taller, some more treacherous, all of them a new experience waiting to be had.
 Just a morning’s journey away.